© www.utopianature.com 2006-2008

 Ten Wrens is legal limit, excellent showing methinks

-Rock Wren - very rare, very local; LM; nests at Garner
+Rock Wren - very rare, very local; on LM list; nests at Garner

 Carolina Wren - common resident; TC;UP;U;LM;N